 Rohini in front of her drawing “Chinook” displayed in the California Art Clubs 107th Gold Metal Exhibition.

 What was your experience like as a student here at LAAFA?

 Studying at LAAFA was the intensive and immersive experience I was looking for.
 I knew that this course of study would really push my growth as an artist, challenge the habits I had built that weren’t getting me anywhere, and also teach me a world of knowledge that I wasn’t even aware of.
-I was also able to make connections within the artist’s network here that just would not of been possible in another country.
+I was also able to make connections within the artist’s network here that just would not have been possible in another country.

 What is your preferred method or medium?

 In terms of drawing, I absolutely love charcoal!
 The subtle nuances you can achieve, the drama, the emotion you can create, it’s all exciting to me.
 In terms of painting, oil medium is always my preferred choice.
 In terms of painting, I am totally captivated by oils.
-Working in oils challenge me to no end, but it is still the most rewarding medium.
+Working in oils challenges me to no end, but it is still the most rewarding medium.